Green Tea: What Are Its Advantages And Disadvantages?

 • Irritation

-1. If you are pregnant, planning to conceive or breastfeeding than not more than 2 cups should be taken a day or it’s better to skip it altogether as EGCG in green tea can interfere with the child’s growth, development and create some complications like premature birth, low birth weight, or in some cases fatal death.
+1. If you are pregnant, planning to conceive or breastfeeding then not more than 2 cups should be taken a day or it’s better to skip it altogether as EGCG in green tea can interfere with the child’s growth, and development and create some complications like premature birth, low birth weight, or in some cases fatal death.

-2. It’s tannin content can decrease the iron and folic absorption in the body when taken in higher amounts which can lead to iron deficiency anemia.
+2. Its tannin content can decrease the iron and folic absorption in the body when taken in higher amounts which can lead to iron deficiency anemia.
 For lactating women, the caffeine in green tea can pass into breast milk and affect the nursing infant.

-4. Tannins present in green tea increases stomach acid which may cause stomach ache and constipation.
+4. Tannins present in green tea increase stomach acid which may cause stomach ache and constipation.
 People with peptic ulcer or acid reflux should avoid drinking green tea on an empty stomach.
 It is always advisable to have it after a meal or in between meals.

 5. Kidney stones are made of calcium combined with phosphate or oxalic acid.
-Green tea, being rich in oxalic acid damages kidney.
+Green tea, being rich in oxalic acid damages the kidney.
 Green tea extract supplements have been linked to several cases of Liver damage also.

 6. It interacts with certain medications and leads to certain problems.
 So always consult your healthcare professional if it is safe to consume it along with your medicines.